Flensburg: History as a German town

-Between 1460 and 1864, Flensburg was, after Copenhagen, the second biggest port in the Kingdom of Denmark, but it passed to the Kingdom of Prussia after the Second Schleswig War in 1864.
-The Battle of Flensburg was on February 6, 1864: near the city a small Hungarian mounted regiment chased a Danish infantry and Dragoon regiment.
-There is still a considerable Danish community in the town today.
-Some estimates put the percentage of Flensburgers who belong to it as high as 25%; other estimates put that percentage much lower.
-The SSW political party representing the minority usually gains 20–25% of the votes in local elections, but by no means are all of its voters Danes.
-Before 1864, more than 50% belonged to what is now the minority, witnessed even today by the great number of Danish surnames in the Flensburg telephone directory (Asmussen, Claussen, Jacobsen, Jensen, Petersen, etc.).
-The upper classes and the learned at that time, however, were German, and since 1864, the German language has prevailed in the town.
+Between 1460 and 1864, Flensburg was, after Copenhagen, the Kingdom of Denmark's second-biggest port, but it passed to the Kingdom of Prussia after the Second Schleswig War in 1864.
+The Battle of Flensburg was fought on February 6, 1864: near the city a small Hungarian mounted regiment chased a Danish infantry and Dragoon regiment.
+At the election for the North German Reichstag in 1867, there had still been a Danish majority in Flensburg, and it continued until around 1880.
+However, thereafter, the majority shifted partly due to immigration of workers from other parts of Germany and because the bureaucracy was largely replaced with Germans from the south.
+Today, a sizable Danish community remains in the town.
+Some estimates put the percentage of Flensburgers who belong to it as high as 25%; other estimates put it much lower.
+The SSW political party representing the minority usually gains 20–25% of the votes in local elections, but not all its voters are Danes.
+Before 1864, Danes consisted of the vast majority, which belonged to what is now the minority; even today there are many Danish surnames in the Flensburg telephone directory (Asmussen, Claussen, Jacobsen, Jensen, Petersen, etc.).
+However, the upper classes at that time, comprising merchants, bureaucrats, academics, and the clergy, were predominantly German.